 To get started with an email newsletter, we set up an account with MailChimp, which seemed a natural and default choice.
 I had worked a lot with MailChimp as an email marketing platform during my corporate work and knew the system well.
-MailChimp provides great service that allows you to have as many as 2,000 subscribers and send as many as 12,000 emails every month for free.
+MailChimp provides excellent service that allows you to have as many as 2,000 subscribers and send as many as 12,000 emails every month for free.
 No expiring trial, contract, or credit card required.

 If you are familiar with email marketing, you probably know about the power of automation, or autoresponders – a series of pre-written emails that are sent automatically to subscribers after they sign up.
 Unfortunately, if you are using a free MailChimp version, you don’t have access to automation features.
 This means that once someone signs up to your list, you can’t send an automated mail instantly or days afterward.
-And you won’t be able to automatically move subscribers from one list to another based on certain actions.
+And you won’t be able to automatically move subscribers from one list to another based on specific actions.

 We quickly reached the 2,000-subscribers mark and had to switch to the paid version of MailChimp.
-It sounded fine at first – for $25 per month we got all the great MailChimp features, including automation and advanced analytics.
+It sounded fine at first – for $30 per month we got all the great MailChimp features, including automation and advanced analytics.
 But then our email list grew to 2,500 subscribers – and so did the MailChimp monthly cost.
-We had to pay $30 per month.
+We had to pay $35 per month.
 When we reached 3,000 subscribers, our MailChimp monthly cost was $50.
 After we reached 5,500 subscribers, they switched us to a $65-per-month rate.
-As the number of our subscribers grew, we started to clean the list heavily, but later we understood that it would be necessary to look for some kind of MailChimp alternative.
-As a small team of two photographers, we simply didn’t have such a budget for maintaining an email list.
+As the number of our subscribers grew, we started to clean the list slowly, but later we understood that it would be necessary to look for some kind of MailChimp alternative.
+As a small team of two photographers, we just didn’t have such a budget for maintaining an email list.

-Mailerlite – a hidden gem of email marketing
+MailerLite – a hidden gem of email marketing?

 There are literally hundreds of email service providers out there, but after spending some time on research and on testing of different MailChimp alternatives, we found the hidden gem in the email marketing world – MailerLite, a service that has become the email marketing platform for Barnimages.

-MailerLite has a free plan that’s even better than that of MailChimp.
+MailerLite has a forever free plan that’s even better than that of MailChimp.
 While MailChimp’s free plan allows you to store 2,000 subscribers, you can’t enjoy all the benefits of that because of the features’ limitations.
 MailerLite’s free plan allows you to have 1,000 subscribers, but it also provides all the tools you need to succeed with email marketing, and without paying a penny.
-You can send unlimited emails, use autoresponders, set up as many web forms as you want, and contact support with any questions you might have.
+You can use autoresponders, set up as many web forms as you want, and contact support with any questions you might have.

 MailerLite paid plans are cheap

 We’ve compared a dozen email marketing services, taking into consideration their pricing and our current list size.
 MailerLite plans are cheap!
-You pay as little as $10 per month if you have between 1000 and 2500 subscribers.
+You pay as little as $15 per month if you have between 1000 and 2500 subscribers.
 The cost is even less if you decide to pay annually.
-Remember MailChimp’s $50 per month for the same size email list?
+Remember MailChimp’s $30 per month for the same size email list?
 Guess what AWeber, Campaign Monitor or GetResponse would cost you?
 Check it out yourself – MailerLite’s pricing beats all of them.

 Ease of use

 The dashboard is the first screen you see after you log in to your MailerLite account.
-Here, you get a quick overview of the most important stuff: last-sent campaign stats, number of unique subscribers, your plan, subscriber growth, monthly campaign stats, automation activity and web forms.
+Here, you get a quick overview of the most important stuff: last-sent campaign stats, number of unique subscribers, your plan, subscriber growth, monthly campaign stats, automation activity, and web forms.

 Signup forms, popup forms, landing pages

-After that, you can choose the type of your Webform.
-There are four types of Webforms in MailerLite: Popup Form, Landing Page, Embed Form, and Subscribe Button.
+To create your first form, navigate to Forms in the top menu, and choose the type of form you would like to create.
+There are three main types of forms in MailerLite: Popup, Landing Page, and Embedded Forms.
 Let’s take a quick look at all of them.

-A landing page can work as a small website, or it can be implemented inside your website and attached to your domain.
+A landing page can work as a small website, or it can be implemented inside your site and attached to your domain.
 You can create a high-performing landing page without any coding knowledge.
-It works the same as the MailerLite standard drag-and-drop editor for email campaigns – simply drag blocks to create your landing page content.
+It works the same as the MailerLite standard drag-and-drop editor for email campaigns – drag blocks to create your landing page content.